-This course of study leads to an expanded knowledge of how guidance and courseling services benefit students and others in public school settings.
+This course of study leads to an expanded knowledge of how guidance and counseling services benefit students and others in public school settings.
 Note that numerous areas of concentration are available to students.
 This is not a certification program.
 Any changes in the agreed-upon program must be approved by the student's advisor.

+C Courses (Colort and reurse from each grad)

 • Foundations Courses (Select one course from each area)

-- Behavioral Foundations - 5100:620 Behavioral Bases of Education 3 5100:624 or Seminar: Educational Psychology 3 5600/5100:6 or 48 Individual and Family Development Across the Lifespan 3
+- Behavioral Foundations

+5100:620 Psychology of Instruction for Teaching and Learning or 3

+5100:624 Seminar: Educational Psychology 3

+5600/5100:648 Individual and Family Development Across the Lifespan 3

-- Humanistic Foundations
+- Humanistic c Foundations

 5100:600 Philosophies of Education 3

-5100:604 or Topical Seminar in Cultural Foundations of Education or 3
+5100:604 Topical Seminar in the Cultural Foundations of Education 3

-5600/5100:6 46 Multicultural Counseling 3
+5600/5100:646 Multicultural Counseling 3

-- Research 1
+- Research

 5100:640 Techniques of Research 3

-Minimum Fo oundation Hours Required 9
+Minimum Four ndation Hours Required 9

-Required D Departmental Courses •
+• Required De partmental Courses

 5600:631 Elementary School Guidance 3

-5600:633 5600:647 5600:645 or Secondary School Guidance Career Development and Counseling Across the Lifespan Tests and Appraisal in Counseling 3 3 4
+5600:633 Secondary School Guidance 3

+5600:647 Career Development and Counseling Across the Lifespan 3

+5600:645 Tests and Appraisal in Counseling 4

 5600:610 Counseling Skills for Teachers 3

 5600:663 Seminar in School Counseling 3

-5600:695 Field Experience (MUST be taken before or concurrently with 663) 1

-5610:540 Developmental Characteristics of Exceptional Individuals 3
+5600:695 5610:540 Field Experience (MUST be taken before or concurrently with 663) Developmental Characteristics of Exceptional Individuals 3

-or
+5610.540 or 3

 5610:604 Education and Management Strategies for Parents of Exceptional Individuals 3

-Minimum De epartment Hours Required 20
+Minimum Dep artment Hours Required 20